Embracing diversity and inclusion as a strategic imperative is critical for any organisation that strives for high performance.

-This year a new application process has been created for apprentices and graduates, aimed at ensuring fairness of assessment.
+A new application process has been created for apprentices and graduates, aimed at ensuring fairness of assessment.
 Recruitment teams and managers have also been trained to recognise and reduce unconscious bias throughout the recruitment process.

-In 2017, we began the formal collection of data about staff equality and diversity, and inclusivity is now regularly discussed by Board Directors with accountability for diversity and inclusion resting with the Executive Management Team.
+UK Power Networks continues the formal collection of data about staff equality and diversity, and inclusivity is now regularly discussed by Board Directors with accountability for diversity and inclusion resting with the Executive Management Team.

 The commitment to diversity and inclusion has grown from strength to strength, and an environment where differences are valued is being realised.
 This is evident through the awards and accreditations achieved, and the talent and expertise that the organisation has attracted who deliver for our clients in complex environments.
 Moreover, a workplace has been created that employees enjoy on a daily basis and can thrive in.